metagenomics/wastewater-study/README.md

 ## Output Files

-The Toolkit output and the generated EMGB input files of all sewage datasets is publicly available via the S3 link s3://mgtk/data using the endpoint url https://s3.bi.denbi.de.
+The Toolkit output and the generated EMGB input files of all sewage datasets are publicly available via the S3 link s3://mgtk/data/ using the endpoint url https://s3.bi.denbi.de.